• Skip to primary navigation

 A typical hedgehog I see, with a brown cap.
 Even though this one was massive compared to most hedgehogs I pick, it was still dwarfed by the white monsters

-A couple years later, I was lucky enough to get invited to my friend's black trumpet patch in Northern Minnesota, a place so thick with trumpets on some years I come with a scissors, and leave the knife at home.
+A couple years later, I was lucky enough to get invited to hunt black trumpet mushrooms in Northern Minnesota at a place so thick with trumpets on some years I come with a scissors, and leave the knife at home.

 My friend mentioned something about large hedgehogs around the peripheries of the trumpet patch one year, but we hadn't seen any the other time I'd gone with him.
 I didn't put two and two together until I finally saw them for myself last year.